et3rn4ldr34d/et3rn4ldr34d/README.md

 I'm currently focused on understanding blue-team focused skills, as well as practicing basic web application bug hunting.

-My goal is to understand the most common attack vectors and how to defend against them.
-Please feel free to message me for collaboration!
+My goal is to understand the most common attack vectors and how to defend against them, as well as researching novel attack vectors.

 - 🔭 I’m currently working on a API Hacking Automation
 - 🌱 I’m currently learning Zero Trust Architecture // Cryptography